Asthma - child - dischargePediatric asthma - discharge; Wheezing - discharge; Reactive airway disease - discharge

 Keep Smoking Away From Your Child

 No one should smoke in your house.
 This includes you, your visitors, your child's babysitters, and anyone else who comes to your house.

 Smokers should smoke outside and wear a coat.
 The coat will keep smoke particles from sticking to clothes, so it should be left outside or away from the child.

 Ask people who work at your child's day care, preschool, school, and anyone else who takes care of your child, if they smoke.
 If they do, make sure they smoke away from your child.

 School and Asthma

 There should be an asthma action plan at school.
-The following people should have a copy of the plan:
+The people who should have a copy of the plan include: